 Know who wants to steal some of this beautiful Tennessee water?
 Those snivelers down in Georgia, that’s who.
 Every few years some peach-for-brains state legislator claims that because of a 200-year-old survey mistake, the state line should be moved north to allow Georgia a pipeline size piece of Nickajack Lake so they can start sucking.
 Which frankly they do as well as anybody, but that’s not the point.

 The point is that if they just dynamited Athens—and the parts of Atlanta that don’t include our nephew Doug and his wonderful wife and sons—they wouldn’t even need that water.
 Problem solved.
 Win-win.
 Plus they already have a river, albeit one that probably still is clogged up with Wayne Williams victims.
 And they seem to overlook the untold billions they would owe in reparations to the poor saps who went to bed one night happy Tennesseeans and woke up on the side of the eternally-damned the next morning.
 It’s also possible that Georgia doesn’t even want the actual water but instead saw this marina and thinks the river carries mermaids they can put on display.
 Or date.

 Remember the rules about navigation lights?
 There also are rules about day shapes.
 We don’t know those rules, of course, but sometimes we look them up for fun.
 Today we saw a textbook example of day shapes on a dredge.

 Pretty cool, huh?
 Although AIS is much easier.
-We knew it was a dredge long before we could make out balls and diamonds.
+Thanks to our chartplotter we knew it was a dredge long before we could make out balls and diamonds.